MILITARY DRONES FOR ISTAR OPERATIONS

 Portable Communication Relays

 CLASS-1 military drones are also deployed as autonomous drone and tethered UAV systems to act as communication relays.
-The SAMS-T and SAMS-H systems use a tether line that can go up an altitude of 120 meters for an unlimited flight time.
+The EZ systems use a tether line that can go up an altitude of 100 meters for an unlimited flight time.
 This enables operators to set up a portable communication network within a couple of minutes in the most demanding environments.

 GPS independent flights